martinfrances107/bpa_rs/README.md

 ## How to use the library

-A examples program is provided in the git repository associated with this crate
+A example program is provided in the git repository associated with this crate ( see examples/xyz2stl )

 Here is the outline